Date of birth: March 3, 1920

 Boros' game took off when he moved south to the Carolinas, where he worked as an accountant at a golf club and worked on his game yearround.
 He turned pro in 1949, at the age of 29.
 Three years later he had his first professional victory - the 1952 U.S. Open.

-Boros won the U.S. Open again in 1963, at the age of 43, defeating Jacky Cupit and Arnold Palmer in an 18-hole playoff.
+Boros won again at the 1963 U.S. Open, at the age of 43, defeating Jacky Cupit and Arnold Palmer in an 18-hole playoff.
 Between 1951 and 1965, Boros finished in the Top 5 at the U.S. Open nine times.
 At age 53, he was tied for the lead at the U.S. Open with 10 holes to play before finishing 7th.

 Boros was a quiet person with a quiet swing that generated plenty of power.
 "Swing easy, hit it hard" was his slogan, and it was personified in his seemingly effortless swing.
 He was a terrific iron player, and one of the best with a sand wedge from the rough.
 Boros was known for never taking a practice swing and for being very quick to play once over a ball, especially on the greens.